NA-E/portfolio/index.md

 Q/A chatbot to interact with academic paper
 <br>
 - Created a functional chatbot to chat with academic PDF using Langchain framework.
-- Loaded document using PDF loaded, split using character text splitter, generated embeddings, persisted in vector store, used LLM-aided conversational retrieval chain and conversation buffer memory.
+- Loaded document using PDF loader, split using character text splitter, generated embeddings, persisted in vector store, used LLM-aided conversational retrieval chain and conversation buffer memory.
 <br>
 <img src="images/chatbot.gif?raw=true"/>